IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

 These surveys capture:

 * the user’s current knowledge of rights learned in presentation
-* did user recommend presenation - yes/no/why/why not
+* did user recommend presentation - yes/no/why/why not
 * did user explain rights to anyone - yes/no/why/why not
 * used magic words learned in presentation - yes/no/why/why not
 * referred anyone to Illinois Legal Aid Online - yes/no/why/why not